blockstreet/content/mission-statement.md

 * A large population of people who know what cryptocurrency is _do not know how it works._

 ## Mission Statement
-We seek to teach these groups of people how cryptocurrencies works, how they can change the world, and how they can get involved.
+We seek to teach these groups of people how cryptocurrencies work, how they can change the world, and how they can get involved.
 Our aim is to present information in a way that anyone can understand.
 We plan to support the written content with visual aids in the form of artwork and animations.